IFA 2018: what to expect from Berlin's massive tech show

 Lenovo largely used last year's event to showcase its first virtual reality headset, the Lenovo Explorer.
 Though it impressed with its attractive and comfortable design – in an increasingly crowded market – all eyes have been on Lenovo's more price-accessible Mirage Solo headset in recent months, and we expect to hear more about the company's plans for VR devices at the upcoming show.

-Lenovo may also be announcing a new lightweight, 15.6-inch ThinkPad laptop, titled the X1 Extreme or P1, to compete directly with Dell's XPS 15.
+Lenovo may also be announcing a new lightweight, 15.6-inch ThinkPad laptop, titled the X1 Extreme or P1, to compete with the likes of Dell's XPS 15.

 Philips at IFA 2018

 Philips revealed its first ever Quantum Dot television, the Philips 8602, at IFA 2017.
-While it's unlikely any vastly new technology will make its way to stage, we are expecting to see some other similarly high-spec sets this time around.
+While it's unlikely any vastly new technology will make its way to stage, we should be seeing some other similarly high-spec sets this time around.

+We do however know a dedicated space is being set aside for Philips' new line-up of curved, ultra-slim gaming monitors, with some measuring as little as 6.1mm.
+There'll also be a number of Philips Hue lighting products that have yet to launch, including a new circular smart mirror alongside more usual wall and ceiling lightbulbs.

 Acer at IFA 2018